 Primary activities that include particularly agriculture will remain the dominant source of income and employment in the surrounding region - but not in the BPA.
-Within the BPA land-use transformation of agriculture to urban activities will be significant - leading to a lower share of income as well as employment.
-It will be not out of context to spell that 'Commercialization of Agriculture' will be the key to increased productivity, better distribution, and storage.
-Agricultural marketing has to be met by the corporate management of its supply chain in both forward linkages and backward linkages.
-And BPA will act as a nerve center to organize this transformation.
+Within the BPA land-use transformation of agriculture to urban activities will be significant - leading to lower share of income as well as employment.
+It will be not out of context to spell that 'Commercialization of Agriculture' will be the key to increased productivity, better distribution and storage.
+Agricultural marketing has to be met by corporate management of its supply chain in both forward linkages and its backward linkages.
+And BPA will as a nerve centre to organise this transformation.

-There is a huge scope for animal husbandry and livestock cultivation in a large-scale and technologically advanced format to cater to the growing need for a rapidly growing urban population for milk and dairy products as well as for egg, chicken, and meat.
-Pisciculture is also likely to undergo gentle transformation through the introduction of modern spawning and breeding methods.
+There is a huge scope for animal husbandry and livestock cultivation in a large scale and technologically advanced format to cater to the growing need for rapidly growing urban population for milk and dairy products as well as for egg, chicken and meat.
+Pisci culture is also likely to undergo gentle transformation through introduction of modern spawning and breeding methods.